zamFe/Lagalt/README.md

 ## Installation Instructons

 ### Website
+1. Navigate to `Lagalt/frontend/lagalt`
+2. Run `ng serve --open` in a terminal

 ### API (Dev mode)

 1. Install PostgreSQL and set up a server on localhost
 2. In the environment variables for your pc account, add a new variable `CONNECTION_STRING`, with your PostgreSQL connection string as value
-3. Open Lagalt/backend/LagaptAPI/LagaltAPI.sln in Visual Studio 2019
+3. Open `Lagalt/backend/LagaptAPI/LagaltAPI.sln` in Visual Studio 2019
 4. Run `update-database` in the package manager console

 ## Technical